thoughtbot/superglue/README.md

     index.jsx <- your markup goes here
 ```

 The idea is to separate your content from your markup.
-Your content props lives as a queryable tree written using jbuilder syntax that sits on a seperate mimetype.
+Your content props lives as a queryable tree (akin to JSON pointers) written using jbuilder syntax that sits on a seperate mimetype.
 It then gets injected as props into your container component through a provided `mapStateToProps` selector that you can import for your react-redux `connect` function.

 ```javascript
 import {mapStateToProps, mapDispatchToProps} from '@jho406/breezy'